Miskecy/united-puzzle-pool/README.md

 - `GET /api/config/backup` — Download SQLite DB file (admin)
 - `POST /api/config/backup` — Restore DB from uploaded file (admin)
 - `GET /api/puzzle/info` — Returns current puzzle metadata; responds `404` if no active puzzle configured

+### Notes on Credits

+- Credits are tracked internally in milliunits and exposed with up to 3 decimal places.
+- Transfers require signing the message returned by `/api/credits/transfer/init` using the Bitcoin address associated with the token.

 ### Notes